1983 BMW 320i coupe

 “High technology dedicated to heightening your pulse rate.”

-I see BMW’s 325e as a rare misstep for BMW in the eighties, a decade where BMW generally could do no wrong.
+For many years, I saw BMW’s 325e as a rare misstep for BMW in the eighties, a decade where BMW generally could do no wrong.

 The e stood for efficiency, and the engine was BMW’s torque-optimized M20B27 2.7 liter/165 ci inline six with Bosch L-Jetronic fuel injection, making 121 bhp and 170 lb-ft of torque with a fairly low 4,700 rpm redline.
-Mileage by the standards of the day was pretty good: 21 city/28 highway (18/26 by 2016 standards) with the standard five-speed manual transmission.
-Proud new owners of a 325e could expect about 320 miles of range with a 10% reserve.
+Mileage by the standards of the day was pretty good: 21 city/28 highway (18/26 by 2025 measures) with the standard five-speed manual transmission.
+With a 14.5-gallon gas tank, proud new owners of a 325e could expect between 290 and 315 miles of range with a 10% reserve.

-Standard exterior and mechanical equipment on the $19,700 325e (about $47,700 in 2016 dollars) included power four-wheel disk brakes, bumper-mounted fog lights, and 195/60R14 tires (the same size as those on the Isuzu Impulse).
-Inside, the 325e came well-equipped: power steering, cloth or leatherette manual sport seats, a power sunroof, power windows, power mirrors, power door locks, cruise control, air conditioning, a three spoke leather sport steering wheel, and a BMW/Alpine four-speaker AM/FM stereo with cassette and power antenna were all included.
+The 325e’s base price was $19,700—about $62,900 in 2025 dollars, which is 15% more than what a 2026 BMW 430i xDrive coupe goes for.
+Standard exterior and mechanical equipment included tinted glass, bumper-mounted fog lights, halogen headlights, power four-wheel disk brakes, power steering, and 195/60R14 tires (the same size as those on the Isuzu Impulse) on 14-inch wheels.
+Inside, the 325e came well-equipped: cloth or leatherette manual sport seats, a power sunroof, power windows, power mirrors, power door locks, air conditioning, a three spoke leather sport steering wheel, and a BMW/Alpine four-speaker AM/FM stereo with cassette and power antenna were all included.

-BMW would continue with the 325e as the top of the line 3 series until 1987, when the 325i and 325is were released with the 2.5 liter/152 ci M20B25 inline 6 featuring a much more sporting 168 bhp.
+In 1986, BMW introduced the 325es variant, which included revised suspension tuning and made the limited slip differential standard.
+BMW would continue with the 325e and 325es as the top-of-the-line 3 series until 1987, when the 325i and 325is were released with the 2.5 liter/152 ci M20B25 inline 6 featuring a much more sporting 168 bhp.
 Horsepower for the 325e would climb just a little in 1988, but by 1989 it would be gone, replaced completely in the 3-series model line by the 325i.

 Make mine Baltic Blue Metallic, please.